rox-automation/roxbot/README.md

 `ci_script.sh` executes linting and testing steps.
 This script can be run from a devcontainer or in a CI environment.
 CI can be run in these ways:

-* on *host* machine, run `make ci`.
+* on *host* machine, run `invoke ci`.
 This will build a CI docker container, copy source code into it an run it.
 Because of caching, this is the fastest way to run ci in a clean envirionment.
 * in *devcontainer* run `./ci_script.sh`.
 * automated CI with github actions: TODO